 The prosodic situation in Khmu dialects supports Haudricourt's hypothesis on the development of Vietnamese tones (1954).
-Khmu is an example of a actually real language that shows different stages of tone development from the conservative to innovative stage.
-The development of tones in Khmu was originated when the voiced/voiceless consonantal system (Dia 1)had decayed and the languages were forced to exploit prosodic differences for contrastive purposes Dia 2.1, 2.2, 2.3).
-The syllable-initial consonant conditions the pitch high.
-However in case of Khmu not only the voiced syllable-initial consonant provokes the low pitch in some dialects it also causes the lax/breathy voice quality (Dia 2.1) whereas the voiceless syllable-initial consonants provokes higher pitch.
+Khmu is an example of a live language that shows different stages of tone development from the conservative to the innovative stage.
+The development of tones in Khmu originated when the voiced/voiceless consonantal system (Dia 1)had decayed and the languages were forced to exploit prosodic differences for contrastive purposes Dia 2.1, 2.2, 2.3).
+The syllable-initial consonant conditions the pitch height.
+However in the case of Khmu not only does the voiced syllable-initial consonant provoke a low pitch, in some dialects it also causes a lax/breathy voice quality (Dia 2.1).
+But the voiceless syllable-initial consonants provoke higher pitch.